HaoZeke/docuYoda_Starter/README.md

 For creating presentations, refer to the sibling project, [zenYoda](http://zenyoda.surge.sh/) and it's [starter template](http://zenyodasap.surge.sh/).

+## Folder Structure
+The configuration for each file is done by `yaml` files in `src/config`.
+The gulp tasks exposed will handle appending these configurations in the form of frontmatter.

+**DO NOT** add any frontmatter in the `.md` files.
+Instead add global frontmatter to the `src/config/commonConf.yml` file.

+**DO NOT** add frontmatter delimiters to **ANY** of the configuration `yml` files either, the gulp tasks will handle those.

+## Gulp Tasks

 ## Usage

 ### PaaS
 Simply fork the repo.

-Edit the slides.md file in src/md/slides/ and also slideConf.yml in src/ using any of the following:
+Edit the content slides in `src/md/*.md`, along with references in `src/refs.bib` and also the appropriate configuration files in `src/config/` using any of the following:

 - Github Native Editor
 - [StackEdit](https://stackedit.io)